DIY Birthday Cards: Cupcake Sight Word Matching Activity!

 Cutting the birthday candle flame

-Here’s how I folded the yellow paper so that the flame cut-outs are the same size.
+I folded the yellow paper to make the flames the same size.

-I drew the flame too small the first few times, but third time was the charm!
+I drew the flame too small the first few times, but the third time was the charm!

-I recommend making the flame large so that the writing is large and easy-to-read!
+I recommend making the flame large so the writing is large and easy to read!

 Birthday cupcake cards: Teaching ideas